reidmorrison/parallel_minion/README.md

 parallel_minion
 ===============

-Parallel Minion supports easily handing work off to Minions (Threads) so that tasks that would normally be performed sequentially can easily be executed in parallel.
+Parallel Minion supports easily handing work off to minions (Threads) so that tasks that would normally be performed sequentially can easily be executed in parallel.
 This allows Ruby and Rails applications to very easily do many tasks at the same time so that results are returned more quickly.

-Our use-case for Minions is where an application grew to a point where it would be useful to run some of the steps in fulfilling a single request in parallel.
+Our use-case for minions is where an application grew to a point where it would be useful to run some of the steps in fulfilling a single request in parallel.

 ## Features:

 Exceptions

-- Any exceptions raised in Minions are captured and propagated back to the calling thread when #result is called
+- Any exceptions raised in minions are captured and propagated back to the calling thread when #result is called
 - Makes exception handling simple with a drop-in replacement for existing code
 - Avoids having to implement more complex actors and supervisors required